Arena District: McFerson Commons

 McFerson Commons, also known as Arch Park, is a 2.21 acre park that was developed by Nationwide Insurance after the demolition of the Ohio Penitentiary.
 It is part of the Scioto Mile Parks System, a sub-system of the Columbus Recreation and Parks Department.
 The park is dedicated to honor Dimon R. McFerson who was the Chairman and CEO of Nationwide Insurance from 1992 to 2000.
 The Beaux-Arts arch is the focal point of the park and is located opposite Nationwide Arena Plaza.
 The arch was recovered from Columbus's Union Station during its 1979 demolition to make way for the Greater Columbus Convention Center, which serves as the Arena District's eastern boundary.
 Locals often incorrectly believe the Arch came from the Ohio Penitentiary.
 The park hosts numerous events throughout the year, such as marathons, triathlons, concerts and auxiliary events for Columbus Blue Jackets games and other events at Nationwide Arena.

 Battelle Plaza

 Battelle Plaza is an open-air Plaza located on the east side of Nationwide Arena.
 It is named for Battelle Memorial Institute, a non-profit research and development company.
 It is the hub of many events, but most notably Columbus Blue Jackets pre-game festivities.
 It provides access to Nationwide Arena and a pedestrian walkway that runs through the center of the Arena District.
-This walkway provides further access to restaurants and bars such as: R-Bar, the Big Bang piano bar, Gordon Biersch Brewery Restaurant, Buca di Beppo and the Three Legged Mare.
+This walkway provides further access to restaurants and bars.
 The pedestrian bridge often serves as a meeting point for those attending events at Nationwide Arena.